tommymmcguire/IA2_590/README.md

 ## Setup

 1. Clone the repository to your local machine.
-2. Install the required dependencies with `make install`.
+2. Install the required dependencies by running `make install`.
 3. Obtain an OpenAI API key and store it in a `.env` file in the root directory.
 The `.env` file should look like this:
 ```
 # Once you add your API key below, make sure to not share it with anyone!
 The API key should remain private.